MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 ## Prepare identity

-During the ALZ deployment, organizations deploy supporting architecture for their identity platform.
+During the Azure landing zone deployment, organizations deploy supporting architecture for their identity platform.
 This involves a dedicated identity subscription or resource groups and a virtual network or subnets for the virtual machines used for identity.
-However, the actual identity resources must be deployed after the ALZ deployment.
+However, the actual identity resources must be deployed after the Azure landing zone deployment.

 This section has guidance for considerations related to Active Directory.
 If you're using another identity provider for authentication and authorizations, you must follow their guidance on extending your identity to Azure.